- Mission & History

 Up to $5,165 per year for undergraduate full-time students who are New York State residents.
-TAP awards are based on net taxable income of the family, and are renewable for four years of baccalaureate study.
+TAP awards are based on the NYS net taxable income of the family, and are renewable for four years of baccalaureate study.
 Students in the Higher Education Opportunity Program or in approved five-year curricula may receive TAP awards for five years.

 Aid for Part-Time Students (APTS)